cocos/cocos-engine/native/cocos/scripting/js-bindings/docs/JSB2.0-learning-en.md

 **Developers must understand the difference to make sure these conversion functions not being misused.
 In that case, JS memory leaks, which is really difficult to fix, could be avoided.**

 * `native_ptr_to_seval` is used in `JS control CPP object life cycle` mode.
 This method can be called when a `se::Value` needs to be obtained from a CPP object pointer at the binding code.
-Most subclasses in the Cocos2D-X that inherit from `cocos2d::Ref` take this approach to get `se::Value`.
+Most subclasses in the Cocos2D-X that inherit from `cc::Ref` take this approach to get `se::Value`.
 Please remember, when the binding object, which is controlled by the JS object's life cycle, need to be converted to seval, use this method, otherwise consider using `native_ptr_to_rooted_seval`.
 * `native_ptr_to_rooted_seval` is used in `CPP controlling JS object lifecycle` mode.
 In general, this method is used for object bindings in third-party libraries.
 This method will try to find the cached `se::Object` according the incoming CPP object pointer, if the cached `se::Object`is not exist, then it will create a rooted `se::Object` which isn't controlled by Garbage Collector and will always keep alive until `unroot` is called.
 Developers need to observe the release of the CPP object, and `unroot` `se::Object`.
 Please refer to the section introduces `spTrackEntry` binding (spTrackEntry_setDisposeCallback) described above.